brettcannon/release-often/README.md

   1. flit
   1. setuptools via `setup.cfg`?
   1. setuptools via `setup.py`?
-- Provide a way to manually specify file path and regex?
+- Require people to specify the build tool?

 ### Update the changelog
 The first line of the commit message is used as the entry in the changelog for the change.
 The PR and the author of the change are mentioned as part of the changelog entry.